-Pixie, third and final born of my own dog Franny, and born on 10/18/18, after some fits and starts with her purpose, not once but twice, is now ready for placement and support. (learn more about the early months of Pixie and her siblings on my blog, STARTING HERE.)
-This irrepressible English Springer Spaniel puppy is already trained, socialized and excels in public access training and is seeking the perfect partner.
+Pixie, third and final born of my own dog Franny, and born on 10/18/18, is now ready for service dog placement and support. (learn more about the early months of Pixie and her siblings on my blog, STARTING HERE.)
+This irrepressible English Springer Spaniel is already trained, socialized and excels in public access training and is seeking the perfect partner.

 Ideal candidate is an active (or whose goal is to increase activity) late adolescent/adult wanting an experienced guide and support to create a service dog partnership with this irrepressible love bug.
-Pixie has the temperament, personality and foundation to provide a myriad of talents that can be personalized for functionality through training and guided support.
+Pixie has the temperament, personality and foundation to provide an array of talents that can be personalized for functionality through training and guided support.
 She’d be ideal for someone who grapples with various challenges including but not necessarily limited to various medical conditions, anxiety, PTSD, depression, and social challenges.
 House trained, crate trained, heavily socialized and experienced in a variety of social settings.
 Experienced and well behaved college campus dog.
+Currently living and continuing her training as a PSD on campus at The Ohio State University in Columbus, OH.
+She next returns to Cleveland in early March for interviews.

 Hazel is a sweet, gentle, funny and smart multi-gen labradoodle.
 Hazel had the benefit of rotating puppy raising homes where she learned manners, got a ton of socialization experiences, exercise, lots of dog play and is fantastic in her public access work and always up for a new adventure.
 She has also gotten to grow and play quite a bit with her sister Kevin, in placement as a psychiatric service dog.

 Hazel is remarkably calm, mellow and well-mannered.
 House trained, crate trained, gets along well with dogs and cats.
 She is very social and loves to be in the company of people and other dogs but she is not a deep snuggler.
 She enjoys affection but prefers to chill out near you.
 She could be an excellent therapy dog prospect for someone in a helping profession as well as a service dog for someone less active.
-At 8 months old she is 31 pounds.
-Expected adult weight approx. 40 lbs.
+I also see her being a great facility dog prospect.
+At 9+ months old she is 36 pounds.
+Expected adult weight approx. 40 – 45 lbs.

 Spark Joy, yellow Labrador Retriever puppy born 7/9/19.
 She lives up to her name.
 Spark has been raised under my supervision with awesome puppy raisers and is quite a remarkable puppy.
 She has mastered potty training, crate training, knows all her manners and excels in public access training and is being raised to be a psychiatric service dog extraordinaire.
 She is active, very intelligent and a pleasure to train.
 She has a wicked sense of humor and loves people of all ages.
 This is my third puppy from this breeder — all service dogs — (Ridgeview Labradors) and each is an amazing stoic, calm, athletic, intelligent and loving type of make and model.
 Spark gets along well with other dogs, is confident and growing fast.
 This dog is super calm, confident, attentive and very cuddly.
 Adult weight estimated to be 55-65 lbs.